Terms & Definitions

 Proofing

 This term refers to the period of rest where the leavening agent(s) in the dough are allowed to expand.
 The word refers to “proving” that the yeast or sourdough is active enough for the bread to rise.
-There are typically two stages: “bulk proofing” where the dough first rises while in bulk form regardless how many final loaves it may later be divided into, then “final proofing” which is the rising period after the dough has been divided and shaped into it’s loaf, batard, ball or other final shape.
+There are typically two stages: “bulk proofing” where the dough first rises while in bulk form regardless how many final loaves it may later be divided into, then “final proofing” which is the rising period after the dough has been divided and shaped into its loaf, batard, ball or other final shape.
+There is also a short, 5 to 10 minute “rest” period given the dough pieces once the bulk dough has been divided but before the pieces are shaped.
+This rest allows the dough to relax and shape easier.

 Levain